newtover/essays/Sharing-Directories-with-Docker-Containers.md

 ![Attach Host Volumes 3](./img/docker-shared-volumes-3.png)

+## Conclusion

+We can summarize the examples above into the following:

+- You don't need to specifically prepare a directory on the host system, so that a container that you run could write into it, it just should exist.
+- All you need to do is to pass the current user and the main group (`-u "$(id -u):$(id -g)"`).
+- The directory where you mount the shared directory should be listable by `other` (`/root` is listable only by `root`, so you won't be able to write anything to its subdirectories, even you have full access to the subdirectory itself)
+- `$HOME` can be the same for all possible users of the image or can be specified and mounted at runtime.

 ## Security note

 I think it is clear now that the person who can run docker containers